Meet the cast of BBC1's Gentleman Jack

 Anthony Flanagan plays Sam Sowden

 Who is Sam Sowden?
 One of Anne Lister’s tenants.
-He is furious about Anne’s behaviour as a landlord and her hardline approach.
+He is furious about Anne’s hardline approach as a landlord, and scorns her as a woman in a position of power.
+Sam Sowden is a violent and drunken man who often mistreats his family.

 What else has Anthony Flanagan been in?
 The actor played policeman Tony in the comedy drama Shameless, and Bastien in period drama Versailles.
 Recent roles have included John Morfin in The Terror, Dave in TV movie Care, and Francis Lovell in The White Princess; you’ll soon also see him in new ITV drama Wild Bill.